(I may earn a small commission from the products mentioned in this post.)

 Time Checking Into The Hospital And Pre-op

 The week before my TKR I had a pre-operation visit at the hospital.
-I was able to listen and then ask questions so that by the day of my surgery, I had a good understanding of what was going to take place.
+I was able to listen to a nurse describing the procedure and then ask questions so that by the day of my surgery, I had a good understanding of what was going to take place.

 The process went just as I was told.